AoE2 · LLM Arena

 3. Returns [{"type": "text", "text": ...}]

-The executor runs claude-sonnet-4-6 (config.model). get_actions() routes each turn to one of two paths via _use_single_shot(context):
+The executor runs whatever config.model names, over config.llm_wire. get_actions() routes each turn to one of two paths via _use_single_shot(context):

-• Agentic tool loop (interactive turns). _call_api() runs messages.create(..., tools=_ACTION_TOOLS) up to config.max_tool_iterations (7) times: Claude calls a tool, the host executes it, the result is fed back, and composite tools (build, send_villager) run multi-step sequences within one iteration.
-Used when the turn needs mid-turn rescans or composite tools the single-shot Action union can’t express.
+• Agentic tool loop (interactive turns). _call_api() runs wire.tool_turn(..., _ACTION_TOOLS) up to config.max_tool_iterations (7) times: Claude calls a tool, the host executes it, the result is fed back, and composite tools (send_villager, queue_villager) run multi-step sequences within one iteration.
+Used when the turn needs mid-turn rescans or the composite tools the single-shot Action union can’t express. (build is now in the single-shot Action union too, so routine turns build directly; the loop still exposes a build tool that runs the same shared build_steps() sequence.)

 _use_single_shot keeps the loop for combat/housing emergencies — it scans the context for signals like under attack: true, defend, housed (cannot — and takes the single-shot path otherwise.